Huffman High School

 Huffman High School (HHS) is a four-year public high school in Birmingham, Alabama.
 It is the largest of seven high schools in the Birmingham City School System and is a magnet school open to students from across the district.
 School colors are green and orange, and the mascot is the Viking.
 HHS competes in AHSAA Class 6A athletics.

 Student profile

 Enrollment in grades 9-12 for the 2013-14 school year is 1,271 students.
 Approximately 96% of students are African-American, 2% are Hispanic, 1% are white, and 1% are multiracial.
 Roughly 72% of students qualify for free or reduced price lunch.

 HHS has a graduation rate of 90%.
 Approximately 71% of its students meet or exceed proficiency standards in both mathematics and reading.
-The average ACT score for HHS students is 19, and the average SAT score is 1420.
+The average ACT score for HHS students is 19, and the average SAT score is 940.

+History

+On March 6, 2018, a student died and one other was injured when a gun went off in a negligent manner.

 Campus

 HHS moved into its current facility in 2012.
 The campus consists of a 280,000 square foot, two-story building that includes classrooms and offices, a career/technical wing, culinary arts classrooms with a full commercial kitchen, and construction tech labs.
 There is a 1,600-seat performance gymnasium and practice gymnasium, as well as an outdoor theater and courtyard.
 Adjacent to the school is a 16-acre athletics complex that includes a football stadium, baseball and softball fields, and an athletic facility with locker rooms, a weight room, and coaches' offices.

 Prior to the construction of its new campus, HHS had occupied the same building since its founding in 1966.
 The new construction was designed by Charles Williams & Associates architects and cost $54 million.
 It was built on the site of the former East Town Shopping Center adjacent to the older campus, which was then demolished to make space for the new athletics complex.